Blockchain startup Propy plans first-ever auction of a real apartment as a collectible NFT – TechCrunch

 We previously wrote about Propy using blockchain technology to smooth real-world real estate sales by introducing the concept of smart contracts.
 Propy was the first blockchain startup to make that work.
 Now the company is pushing the boundaries again, by auctioning a real apartment as an NFT.
 Although one might want to brush this aside as a stunt, the event is designed to make the point that it could well be done legally.
 And, by golly, they are going to try.

-The auction will be of the NFT attached to a modern, brand new, one-bedroom apartment in Kiev, Ukraine, that Propy previously made history with by making it the first-ever level blockchain-based real estate sale.
+The auction will be of the NFT attached to a modern, brand new, one-bedroom apartment in Kiev, Ukraine, that Propy previously made history with by making it the first-ever blockchain-based real estate sale.

-The NFT created by Propy will, it says, transfers real ownership of the property.
-Just in case you haven;t been paying attention, NFTs, or Non-Fungible Tokens, are cryptographic ‘tokens’ that represent a unique asset — such as a piece of art, music, or other collectibles — and certify ownership digitally.
+The NFT created by Propy will, it says, transfer real ownership of the property.
+Just in case you haven’t been paying attention, NFTs, or non-fungible tokens, are cryptographic “tokens” that represent a unique asset — such as a piece of art, music or other collectibles — and certify ownership digitally.
 NFTs have set the crypto-world alight with their potential to be applied to just about anything, including a work of art by Banksy which was then burnt.

-Once someone has won the NFT of the apartment at auction, the NFT will include access to the ownership transfer paperwork; a digital artwork NFT by a popular Kiev graffiti artist, Chizz (a physical painting of the digital artwork is painted on a wall of the apartment)’ and the apartment pictures.
+Once someone has won the NFT of the apartment at auction, the NFT will include access to the ownership transfer paperwork; a digital artwork NFT by a popular Kiev graffiti artist, Chizz (a physical painting of the digital artwork is painted on a wall of the apartment) and the apartment pictures.
 But obviously, the apartment is the main asset here.

-The auction itself will happen over a 24hr period with the initial listing starting at $20,000.
+The auction itself will happen over a 24-hour period, with the initial listing starting at $20,000.
 Details for the NFT sale are available here and will be updated with any new information as the auction proceeds.

-The apartment in question is currently owned by Michael Arrington, founder of this very news site, and now a Crypto investor with Arrington XRP Capital.
+The apartment in question is currently owned by Michael Arrington, founder of this very news site, and now a crypto investor with Arrington XRP Capital.

-Investors in Propy – which says it has so far processed $1bn worth of transactions via its platform – include Arrington himself and Tim Draper, former founder of DFJ.
+Investors in Propy — which says it has so far processed $1 billion worth of transactions via its platform — include Arrington himself and Tim Draper, former founder of DFJ.

 Natalia Karayaneva, CEO of Propy said: “This NFT will go down in history.
 For Propy it is a major milestone in leveraging the promise of blockchain technology and non-fungible tokens (NFT) to achieve ‘self-driving’ real estate transactions and real estate participation in the decentralized finance economy.”